The Letters of Josephine Louise Newcomb

 Sophie died at age 15 of diphtheria, and her mother, JLN, searched many years for a memorial.
 She finally fixed on the vision of a school for girls.
 Sophie had been a bright student, ready to speak French when called to do so, earning good marks at two years of seminary schooling, and gaining the respect of private tutors.
 JLN wrote proudly of Sophie’s achievements and at her death worked with others to compile a memorial booklet of Sophie’s school work, writing, and letters.
 Other items that once belonged to Sophie would also be given to the College created in her name.

-The H. Sophie Newcomb Memorial College opened its doors in 1887, as the first degree-granting coordinate college for women in the United States.
+The H. Sophie Newcomb Memorial College opened its doors in 1887 to white girls and women, as the first degree-granting coordinate college for women in the United States.
 The rich history and reputation of the College began largely through its pottery program.
 Academic disciplines also had many successful graduates and the College emerged as a leader in women’s education in the American South.
 Although JLN died in 1901, she saw the school as the home of a number of accomplished women who carried forward the memory of Sophie who, by death, was prevented from the journey between girlhood and womanhood.

 For a bibliography, see here.